Ultraschall/ultraschall-3/Documentation/How to Build a ReaperConfigZip.md

 #Ultraschall Guide: How to build a .ReaperConfigZip
+## Step 1: Build a ReaperThemeZip file

+- locate the REAPER/ColorThemes folder
+- bundle the Ultraschall_2 folder and the last .ReaperTheme file into a .ZIP
+- rename it to xy.ReaperThemeZip
+- open Reaper

-## Step x: Changes in reaper-extstate.ini
+## Step 2: Changes in reaper-extstate.ini

 [ultraschall_start]